tradium-app/paper-trading-api/README.md

 ## To run as Docker Image

 1. [Optional]: If you are using local mongodb, change `localhost` to `docker.for.mac.host.internal` for mac machines to connect from inside container
-2. `docker build -t breakout.api .` --to build docker
+2. `docker build -t paper.api .` --to build docker
-3. `docker run --env-file ./.env -p 27017:27017 -p 8080:8080 breakout.api` --to run docker container
+3. `docker run --env-file ./.env -p 27017:27017 -p 8080:8080 paper.api` --to run docker container
-4. `docker stop $(docker ps -q --filter ancestor=breakout.api)` --to stop docker containers
+4. `docker stop $(docker ps -q --filter ancestor=paper.api)` --to stop docker containers

 ## To run Locust load test